 The history of delivering analytic capabilities to the business has seen several generations of change, each advancing the ability of business users to transform data into information through sophisticated analysis.

 Let's begin our journey with the business's adoption of the computer.
 I refer to this first generation of analytic delivery as "IT analytics."
 This IT-centric model is characterized as non-dynamic, complex and removed from the end user.
 During this time data was primarily stored in hierarchical or network structures and difficult to access, manipulate and view.
 Analytic delivery involved business users describing their requirements to IT, who in turn coded 3GL programs which spit out hard-copy text-based reports.
+The end user would come in each day armed with a 600-page report and a calculator and manually analyze their data.
+Not surprisingly, users wanted direct access to data and tools rather than static dated reports of yesterday's requirements.

 In the 1980s relational technology and the personal computer enabled the next generation of analytic delivery -- what I call "desktop analytics."
 In this fat client model, relational technology provides easy access to data and PCs offer an environment to analyze and graphically present data locally.
 The challenge of IT moved from writing reports to creating the infrastructure, regulating data flow and providing facilities, tools and training to empower the end user community.
 A new class of user was born, the "super user."
 Super users could copy data to this new client work station and create their own reports in an adhoc environment.
 A need to replace 3GL programs with sophisticated analytic tools was filled by proprietary tools for the PC.
 Although a great leap forward, this model had its draw backs.
 Namely, requirements to extract large volumes of data to local PCs often meant off-hour batch operations and increased network and work station capacity to transfer and process the data.
 End users were paying a high price for the ability to analyze yesterday's data.
 The start of the "Information Age" proved to be an expensive and complex advancement in analytic delivery.